Minnesota Clean Indoor Air Act

 Nursing Homes are permitted to be either “smoking-permitted” or “smoke-free.”
 Where smoking is permitted, smoking is restricted to a designated room that includes mechanical ventilation in accordance with Minnesota Rules, parts 4658.4515 and 4658.4520.

-Boarding Care home follow the same protocol as nursing homes.
-The basis for this is rooted in Minnesota Rules, part 4655.9000.
+Boarding Care Homes (Minnesota Rules 4655) follow the same protocol as nursing homes.

-Supervised Living Facilities may permit smoking in a designated separate, enclosed room.
-Mechanical ventilation is required in order to comply with Minnesota Rules 4665.0200, subparts 2 and 5, and Minnesota Rules, part 4665.1400.
+Supervised Living Facilities may permit smoking in a designated separate, enclosed room in accordance with Minnesota Rules part 4665.5200.

-Adult Foster Care Facilities (defined in MN Chapter 9555, Rule 203) and Community Residential Settings (defined in MN Statute 245D) are regulated by the Minnesota Department of Human Services.
+Adult Foster Care Facilities (defined in MN Chapter 9555) and Community Residential Settings (defined in MN Statute 245D) are regulated by the Minnesota Department of Human Services.
 There is no specific rule language regarding smoking in these facilities.
 Smoking is permissible in accordance with the MCIAA (in a designated separate, enclosed room).

 The MCIAA does not prohibit outdoor smoking, regardless of the distance from building openings such as doors or windows.
 The law does not address the drift of smoking coming from the outside.
 Some cities and counties have local ordinances that restrict smoking by entrances.